zjunlp/Mol-Instructions/cpu/alpaca-lora.md

 ```

-The video below is not sped up and running on an M1 MacBook Pro.
+The gif below is not sped up and running on an M1 MacBook Pro.

 ![Alt Text](1.gif)

 Here is the text version of the Q&A